-The P7100IP series portable radios are rugged, high-quality, high-performance two-way FM communication units.
-The P7100IP series portables are available in either Select (P7130IP) or Scan (P7150IP) versions with or without the immersion option HTMR.
+The P7100 region with or without the immersion option HTMR.
 These are M/A COM's most sophisticated, high specification portable radios.
-The P7100IP designs use custom integrated circuits to set new standards for size and weight in high power, feature-enriched two-way radios.
-The P7100IP series radios are Phase-Locked-Loop synthesized radios that can be programmed to operate on both EDACS® trunked or conventional communications systems.
+The P7100 designs use custom integrated circuits to set new standards for size and weight in high power, feature-enriched two-way radios.
+The P7100 series radios are Phase-Locked-Loop synthesized radios that can be programmed to operate on EDACS® trunked, P25 trunked, or conventional communications systems.